GioF71/network-audio-daemon-docker/README.md

 # network-audio-daemon-docker

-A docker container for network-audio-adapter by [signalyst](https://www.signalyst.com/index.html).
+A docker image for network-audio-adapter by [signalyst](https://www.signalyst.com/index.html).

 ## References